 - A failure to engage customers and show customer listening.

-Based on an objective evaluation of 15 survey elements, the surveys scored a 43 on 100-point scale, a clear F grade.
+Based on an objective evaluation of 15 survey elements, on average, the surveys scored a 43, a clear F grade.

-- With 23 questions on average, the surveys were excessively long.
+- With an average of 23 questions, the surveys were excessively long.

 - 7-Eleven had the best survey—it was 13 questions, none of which were leading or used biased wording.